ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 I encourage managers to provide performance review data ahead of an actual 1:1 performance review meeting to maximize the value of the meeting itself. it's best to give the individual the data and some time to process, so they can be fully engaged when the meeting occurs.

- e agenda for the performance review meeting should be simple:
+The agenda for the performance review meeting should be simple:

 1. Discuss any strengths or weaknesses that were identified that are unex - pected or otherwise not regularly covered in 1:1s.
 1. Synthesize a small list of focus areas to work on before the next review

 period.
 Many leaders advocate for a single focus area, but I've seen sev - eral individuals grow in more than one way during the given period, so two or three focus areas is a reasonable upper limit, as applicable.

-3. Establish a schedule for the manager and employee to regularly check in on those focus areas and ensure there s advancement before the next review.
+3. Establish a schedule for the manager and employee to regularly check in on those focus areas and ensure There'sadvancement before the next review.

 COMPENSATION ADJUSTMENT ROLLOUT